charmed-kubernetes/cdk-network-spaces-testing/README.md

 # CDK network spaces testing

-Documented test process and results for using Juju network spaces with the Canonical Distribution of Kubernetes.
+Documented process for testing Juju network spaces with the Canonical Distribution of Kubernetes, using a MAAS cluster whose nodes are KVM instances.

 ## The plan